CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 | a_find | Search and locate data that has been uploaded with a_put |
 | a_delete | Delete an object from Allas |
 | a_info | Display information about an object in Allas |

->>>>>>> ea5136b17c371be5e0e176abb28a30738bd880d5
+In addition to the above commands, there is separate tools for other purposes:

-In addition to the above commands, there is separate tool to create incremental backups:
+ * a_backup : Create a backup copy of a local dataset into a backup repository in Allas.

- * a_backup : Create a backup copy of a local dataset into a backup repository in Allas
+ * allas_mount : Mount a bucket in allas to be used and read-only dirctory in your local environment.

-If you use a_commands outside of the Supercomputers, check the [allas-cli-utils documentation](https://github.com/CSCfi/allas-cli-utils/blob/master/README.md) for installinh these tools.
+If you use a_ commands outside of the Supercomputers, check the [allas-cli-utils documentation](https://github.com/CSCfi/allas-cli-utils/blob/master/README.md) for installing these tools.

 ## opening connection